endoli/agora.rs/README.md

-# Agora
+# Interloko

-Agora is a communication platform.
-The ideas behind Agora are still rapidly evolving.
+Interloko is a communication platform.
+The ideas behind Interloko are still rapidly evolving.

 This project exists to explore some ideas: